izyak/icon-ibc/docs/keys.md

 Load balance to this wallet as well in the same way as above based on testnet or local docker container.

 This wallet will be saved to `.relayer/keys/${chain_id}/keyring-test/`.
 Hence, this keyPath on relay config on `cfg.sh`.

+### One time Effort Way
+It's a bit of a hacky way, but the easiest way to load balance however would be:
+- On the archway repo, open `contrib/localnet/localnet.sh` file.
+- Add te following lines:
+    ```sh
+    archwayd add-genesis-account $RELAY_WALLET_ADDR 100000000000000stake
+    archwayd add-genesis-account $GOD_WALLET_ADDR 100000000000000stake
+    ```
+- Then, restart the archway docker container.
+- You should always have enough balance for relayWllet and godWallet provided you follow this step.